hiroshisekiya644/avax_gpu_marketplace_client/README.md

 - Login/Signup with Google
 - Real-time GPU and balance updates using WebSocket
 - Display of available GPUs with pricing (fetched from Hyperstack)
-- Crypto deposit using AVAX and USDT
+- Crypto deposit using AVAX USDT
 - SSH key management UI

 ## 🛠 Tech Stack